Cash Management Program

 NPAIT provides a daily liquid portfolio and fixed rate investment options through the Fixed Term Services Program.
 The liquid fund provides daily liquidity and a variable rate of interest.
 Investments are limited to the highest quality available and are allowed under Nebraska’s public fund statutes.
 NPAIT’s Fixed Term Services offer investments for a fixed time period.
-Under the new service structure, NPAIT will work with numerous Nebraska banks to obtain the best possible rate.
+Under the new service structure, NPAIT works with numerous Nebraska banks to obtain the best possible rate.

 04. What was that transition to new service providers?

-Participants may continue to make transactions via phone as well as a new multifunctional online platform that allows Participants to make online transactions, view, print and download reports to a variety of formats.
-The system allows Participants to maintain multiple accounts, and interacts with local banks.
+Participants may make transactions via phone as well as a multifunctional online platform which allows for online transactions and the ability to view, print and download reports to a variety of formats.
+The system allows for multiple accounts and interacts with local banks.
 Fixed Rate transactions can be included in the reports for a fully consolidated investment program.
-Transaction cut-off times remain the same.

 06. Who sponsors NPAIT?